apache/asterixdb/asterix-doc/src/site/markdown/AsterixDataTypes.md

 Negative durations are also supported for the arithmetic operations between time instance types (`Date`, `Time` and `Datetime`), and is used to roll the time back for the given duration.
 For example `date("2012-01-01") + duration("-P3D")` will return `date("2011-12-29")`.

 Note that a canonical representation of the duration is always returned, regardless whether the duration is in the canonical representation or not from the user's input.
-More information about canonical representation can be found from [http://www.w3.org/TR/xpath-functions/#canonical-dayTimeDuration XPath dayTimeDuration Canonical Representation] and [http://www.w3.org/TR/xpath-functions/#canonical-yearMonthDuration yearMonthDuration Canonical Representation].
+More information about canonical representation can be found from [XPath dayTimeDuration Canonical Representation](http://www.w3.org/TR/xpath-functions/#canonical-dayTimeDuration) and [yearMonthDuration Canonical Representation](http://www.w3.org/TR/xpath-functions/#canonical-yearMonthDuration).

  * Example: